 There are 20 rare breed sheep on the croft.
 Chrissie is a member of and supports the Rare Breeds Trust.

 There are 5 ewes, 3 tups, 7 whethers, 4 lambs, as well as 3 year old Christopher Robin, hand raised in 2018.

 Chris named our first sheep from the characters in Toy Story, so 2 of our rams are Woody and Mr Potato Head (Mr PH).
 Our 2017 tup is called Graham after a visiting friend.

-Our ewes are Barbie, Mrs Potato Head (Mrs PH) Bo Peep and Dolly.
+Our ewes are Barbie, Mrs Potato Head (Mrs PH) Bo Peep, Dolly and Maisie.

 In March 2018 the second lamb was named Christopher Robin in memory of Chris.
 Christopher was hand raised and he is a very friendly sheep, who will remain a pet.